New Brunswick Liberal Association: Brian Gallant

 The Gallant government also advanced women's equality by moving pay equity forward to the point of New Brunswick having the second lowest gender wage gap of all the Canadian provinces in 2017; by having over 50% of government appointments to agencies, boards, and commissions go to women; and by providing the first gender parity on New Brunswick's provincial court.

 Gallant has repeatedly stated that climate change is the greatest challenge facing humanity.
-With this in mind, the Gallant government took concrete action to protect the environment including by creating the “Transitioning to a Low Carbon Economy” plan which commits to historic measures to fight climate change.
+With this in mind, the Gallant government took concrete action to protect the environment including by creating the "Transitioning to a Low Carbon Economy" plan which commits to historic measures to fight climate change.
 The Gallant government also placed a moratorium on hydraulic fracturing and a ban on the disposal of fracked wastewater in municipal systems.

 In addition to premier, Gallant has served New Brunswick as the Attorney General, the Minister responsible for innovation, the Minister responsible for women's equality, and the Leader of Her Majesty's Loyal Opposition.

 The 2018 provincial election resulted in Gallant's Liberals winning only 21 seats compared to Blaine Higgs and the Progressive Conservative Party of New Brunswick who won 22.
-Gallant vowed to attempt to remain in power with a minority government and hoped to retain the confidence of the Legislative Assembly of New Brunswick either on a vote-by-vote basis or with the agreement of the smaller parties, the Green Party of New Brunswick and the People's Alliance of New Brunswick, each of which won 3 seats in the election.
+Gallant vowed to attempt to remain in power with a minority government and hoped to retain the confidence of the Legislative Assembly of New Brunswick either on a vote-by-vote basis or with the agreement of the smaller parties, the Green Party of New Brunswick and the People's Alliance of New Brunswick, each of which won three seats in the election.

-In Opposition (2018–present)
+In opposition (2018–2024)

-On November 2, 2018 Gallant's Liberal minority government was defeated by a confidence vote on its throne speech by a margin of 25 to 23 with the opposition Progressive Conservatives and People's Alliance voting against the government and the Greens voting with the government.
+On November 2, 2018, Gallant's Liberal minority government was defeated by a confidence vote on its throne speech by a margin of 25 to 23 with the opposition Progressive Conservatives and People's Alliance voting against the government and the Greens voting with the government.
 Gallant resigned as premier on November 2, 2018 and was replaced by Higgs, leading a Progressive Conservative minority government with support from the People's Alliance.

 Kevin Vickers was acclaimed as the new Liberal leader in April 2019.
-He ran in Miramichi in 2020 and lost to incumbent MLA Michelle Conroy.(who later crossed the floor to join the PCNB).
+He ran in Miramichi in 2020 and lost to incumbent MLA Michelle Conroy; Conroy later crossed the floor to join the PCNB).
 He resigned as party leader the same day.
 In September 2020, Roger Melanson was named interim leader until Susan Holt was elected as party leader on August 6, 2022.

+Susan Holt

+After 2 terms in Opposition, the Liberals returned to power under Susan Holt, winning a majority in the 2024 provincial election with Holt being sworn in as Premier on November 2, 2024.